streamdata-gallery-organizations/the-new-york-times/_listings/the-new-york-times/topstoriesv2section-format-get-openapi.md

 x-collection-name: The New York Times
 x-complete: 0
 info:
-  title: New York Times Top Stories
+  title: The New York Times Top Stories
   description: The Top Stories API returns a list of articles and associated images
     currently on the specified section.
 Support JSON and JSONP.
   termsOfService: https://developer.nytimes.com/tou